gyselax/gyselalibxx/src/geometryRTheta/initialization/README.md

 ## Diocotron instability

-More details about the diocotron simulaton are given in [diocotron](./../../../simulations/geometryRTheta/diocotron/README.md).
+More details about the diocotron simulation are given in [diocotron](./../../../simulations/geometryRTheta/diocotron/README.md).

 The initializatrion and equilibrium fonctions are defined in the DiocotronDensitySolution class.